 The oldest remains belong to the ruins of the camp known as Sansueña.

-It is a part of the route across the valleys of Zamora, Vidriales, Orbigo and Eria.
+It is part of the Route through the Valleys of Zamora, Vidriales, Orbigo and Eria.

 - Archaeology site

 - Historical Period:

 Campamento romano.
 Rosinos de Vidriales (Santibáñez de Vidriales).
 49618 Zamora.